deoclaw/promptgenerator/outline.md

 ## Borrow Smart

 Look at zcmag xyz zine idea generator for how they handle indexes of prompts -> could save as a json array or i could not hate myself?

+# REMEMBER

+Note to self: YOU'RE JUST BUILDING THE UI STRUCTURE YOU DON'T NEED TO WRITE THE SCRIPTS AT THIS TIME 10/22 STOP PROCRASTINATING YOU DUMB MOTHERFUCKER